 Recently I had someone call me and say, “Hey Justin!
 My grandma just gave us $20,000!”
 I’m like, “Holy cow!
 That’s amazing!”
-So after we go through all the fun stuff, he wants to know what to do with the new money.
+So after we go through all of the detail and memories, he wants to know what to do with the new money.

-Now, one little thing I suggested to him, that most planners might not, was to take his wife out for a nice date.
+Now, one little thing I suggested to him, that most planners might not, was to take his wife out on a nice date.
 I’m talking to a nice restaurant like a Ruth’s Chris or a Flemings.
 Go all out!
 Grandma didn’t give it to you to not enjoy it!
 Take a little bit of it and go treat yourself nice.
 And that’s what they did!
 Enjoyed a Ruth’s Chris steak dinner and went on a little shopping spree.

-Listen, you shouldn’t invest everything because you can’t take it with you.
+Many times, people are so worried about the future, we forget to live.
 So play a little bit once you’ve checked off the other major boxes!

 Make sure the emergency fund is in place, Pay down some debt.
 Invest a little in retirement and go out to a very, very nice restaurant!
 Have you ever had a steak from Ruth’s Chris?
 Oh man, that thing comes out sizzling with butter!
 It’s so good it makes your tongue want to slap your brains out!
 Seriously, if you get a big windfall, figure out what makes the most sense!
 And don’t forget Ruth’s Chris.
 The only thing better than Ruth Chris is a good pizza—just saying!
 Make it a great Financially Simple day!